 Clinical Trials Experience

-The safety data reflect exposure to Fabior Foam in 744 patients with acne vulgaris.
-Patients were 12 years to 45 years of age and were treated once daily in the evening for 12 weeks.
-Adverse reactions reported in ≥ 1% of patients treated with Fabior Foam are presented in Table 1.
+The safety data reflect exposure to FABIOR Foam in 744 subjects with acne vulgaris.
+Subjects were aged 12 to 45 years and were treated once daily in the evening for 12 weeks.
+Adverse reactions reported in ≥ 1% of subjects treated with FABIOR Foam are presented in Table 1.
 Most adverse reactions were mild to moderate in severity.
-Severe adverse reactions represented 3.0% of the patients treated.
-Overall, 2.6% (20/744) of patients discontinued Fabior Foam because of local skin reactions.
+Severe adverse reactions represented 3.0% of the subjects treated.
+Overall, 2.6% (20/744) of subjects discontinued FABIOR Foam because of local skin reactions.

 |Patients with any adverse reaction, n (%)||163 (22)||19 (3)|